syncfusion-content/asp.netwebforms-docs/aspnet/Upgrade/how-to-upgrade.md

 ---
 layout: post
-title: Major Version to Service Pack Version| ASP.NET Web Forms | Syncfusion
+title: Upgrading Syncfusion ASP.NET installer to a latest version - Syncfusion
-description: this section provides the information about upgrading the ASP.NET Web Forms projects from major version to service pack version
+description: Learn here about the how upgrade Syncfusion ASP.NET installer to a latest version from website and control panel.
 platform: aspnet
 control: Essential Studio
 documentation: ug
 ---

-# Upgrading Syncfusion ASP.NET Web Forms
+# Upgrading Syncfusion ASP.NET Web Forms installer to a latest version

 Syncfusion releases new volumes once every three months, with exciting new features.
 There will be one Service Pack release for these volume releases.
 Service Pack releases are provided to address major bug fixes in the volume releases.